-A. Disproportionate share payments to hospitals that qualify for disproportionate share may not exceed one hundred percent (100%) of the costs of furnishing hospital services (including GME program costs approved in accordance with Section 4-1.Q. of this plan) by the hospital to patients who either are eligible for medical assistance under this (or another state's) State Plan, or have no health insurance (or other source of third party coverage) for services provided during the year less any payments made by Medicaid, other than for disproportionate share payments, and less any payments made by uninsured patients.
+A. Disproportionate share payments to hospitals that qualify for disproportionate share may not exceed one hundred percent (100%) of the costs of furnishing hospital services (including GME program costs approved in accordance with Section 1.Q. of this plan) by the hospital to patients who either are eligible for medical assistance under this (or another state's) State Plan, or have no health insurance (or other source of third party coverage) for services provided during the year less any payments made by Medicaid, other than for disproportionate share payments, and less any payments made by uninsured patients.
 For purposes of this section, payments made to a hospital for services provided to indigent patients made by a State or a unit of local government within a State shall not be considered to be a source of third party payment.
-For Medicaid DSH payment purposes, Medicaid costs include costs of treating Medicaid-eligible patients with additional third-party coverage, including Medicare, along with the offsetting Medicare and third party payments.
+For Medicaid DSH payment purposes, allowable costs include inpatient hospital and outpatient hospital costs of treating patients for whom Medicaid is the primary payor and patients who have no health insurance (or other source of third party coverage), along with any offsetting payments.
+Allowable uncompensated care costs are defined in accordance with Section 1923(g) of the Social Security Act in effect for the given DSH period.
+Allowable costs for hospitals that meet the 97th percentile exception will be in accordance with the Consolidated Appropriations Act of 2021.